DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 dual-issue architectures in embedded devices has demonstrated improved energy efficiency alongside high execution speeds.
 Thus, making them a great option for applications that require low power but high performance.
-Research conducted by Lozano et al. [] specifically explores energy efficient dual-issue processors designs.
+Research conducted by Lozano et al. [dual-issue] specifically explores energy efficient dual-issue processors designs.
 Study shows that optimizing instruction throughput and power consumption can significantly improve processing efficiency in embedded systems.

 <!-- TODO: provide source for TCM and DMA if possible -->